ShaneCurcuru/menotomymatters/_issues/ahsrebuild.md

   - Schools
 ---

 Arlington is in the middle of a multi-year capital campaign to comprehensively rebuild the older and too-small High School on Mass Ave.
+Construction has just started in May, during the stay-at-home orders due to COVID-19.

-Even with the press coverage and controversies around the project, it's still difficult to follow along, especially to find source documents about plans, rather than just rumors or speculation.
+Even with the press coverage and many discussions on the Arlington List around the project, it's still difficult to follow along, especially to find [official documentation and plans](https://ahsbuilding.org/), rather than just rumors or speculation.

-Here's a partial list of useful resources - either
+Here's a keylist of useful resources - either
 <i class="fa fa-gavel" aria-hidden="true"></i> town committees,
 <i class="fa fa-money-check-alt" aria-hidden="true"></i> town budgets/finance,
-<i class="fa fa-newspaper" aria-hidden="true"></i> news sites, or
+<i class="fa fa-newspaper" aria-hidden="true"></i> news sites or
+<i class="fa fa-video" aria-hidden="true"></i> ACMI coverage, or
 <i class="fa fa-blog" aria-hidden="true"></i> other groups or blogs.